ichard26/toomanycards/SECURITY.md

 Nothing here is meant to be bullet-proof, but these should make TMC harder to abuse and attack.

+> Note: these items are things I want to implement/add (when I have time and sufficient
+> motivation down the road)

 - Security headers
 - Charset
 - Proper logout flow